apache/trafficcontrol/docs/source/api/origins.rst

 Request Structure
 -----------------
-:cachegroupId:      An optional, integral, unique identifier that identifies a :term:`Cache Group` to which the new :term:`origin` shall belong
+:cachegroupId:      An optional, integer which, if present, should be the :ref:`Cache Group ID <cache-group-id>` that identifies a :term:`Cache Group` to which the new :term:`origin` shall belong
-:coordinateID:      An optional, integral, unique identifier of a coordinate pair that shall define the :term:`origin`'s geographic location
+:coordinateId:      An optional, integral, unique identifier of a coordinate pair that shall define the :term:`origin`'s geographic location
 :deliveryServiceId: The integral, unique identifier of the :term:`Delivery Service` to which the new :term:`origin` shall belong
 :fqdn:              The :abbr:`FQDN (Fully Qualified Domain Name)` of the :term:`origin`
 :ip6Address:        An optional string containing the IPv6 address of the :term:`origin`